CESNET/eInfra-docs/docs.it4i/software/chemistry/gaussian.md

 #### DGX-2

-GPU accelerated calculations on the **DGX-2** are supported with Gaussian binary module
+GPU-accelerated calculations on the **DGX-2** are supported with Gaussian binary module:

 ```bash
 $ ml Gaussian/16_rev_c0-binary